© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Holt Roman Settlement is a scheduled monument protected by Cadw under reference DE013.
 View the official record →

-Holt Roman Settlement is a Romano-British fort and associated vicus located near Holt in Denbighshire, North Wales.
+Holt Roman Settlement is a Roman auxiliary fort and associated vicus situated in Denbighshire, North Wales, dating to the late first and second centuries AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE013.

 Holt Roman Settlement dates from the roman period, and is classified as a bath house.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Holt Roman Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE013.